Publish a feature service

 - Click New item.

-- Drag the recent-conditions.geojson file that you just saved onto the upload pane.
+- Drag the recent-conditions.geojson file that you just saved onto the upload pane or click Your device and browse to the file.

-- Accept the default option to Add recent-conditions.geojson and create a hosted feature layer and click Next.
+- For How would you like to add this file?, accept the default option of Add recent-conditions.geojson and create a hosted feature layer and click Next.

-- On the next page of the New item pane, enter the following:
+- On the next page of the New item page, enter the following:

-- For Tags, type Texas, Reservoir, Recent Conditions and press Enter after each.
+- For Tags, type Texas, Reservoirs, Recent Conditions and press Enter after each tag.

 - For Summary, type Near real-time reservoir information for Texas.